Trigger finger (stenosing flexor tenosynovitis)

 Trigger finger (also called stenosing flexor tenosynovitis) is caused by a disparity in the size of the flexor tendons and the surrounding retinacular pulley system at the first annular (A1) pulley (figure 1) which overlies the metacarpophalangeal (MCP) joint (figure 2).
 The flexor tendon catches when it attempts to glide through a relatively stenotic sheath, resulting in an inability to smoothly flex or extend the finger.
-In severe cases, the finger may become locked in flexion requiring passive manipulation of the finger into extension.
-The cause of trigger finger is most frequently unclear, although patients often attribute it overuse or repetitive movements.
+In severe cases, the finger may become locked in flexion or extension, requiring passive manipulation of the finger to achieve normal motion.
+The cause of trigger finger is most frequently unclear, although patients often attribute it to overuse or repetitive movements.
 (See "Musculoskeletal complications in diabetes mellitus", section on 'Flexor tenosynovitis'.)

 The pathogenesis, clinical manifestations, diagnosis and treatment of trigger finger are discussed here.
 The anatomy of the finger flexion and pulley system is reviewed separately.
 (See "Finger and thumb anatomy", section on 'Finger flexion and pulley system'.)